ds3002/course/labs/lab1-cli.md

 cat hello | wc
 ```

-This should print out three numbers:
+This will print out three numbers:

 ```
   171   812   4522
 ```
-This means the file is 171 lines long, contains 812 words, and 4522 characters long.
+This means the file is 171 lines long, contains 812 words, and is 4522 characters long.

 You can always request one of these values at a time by using option flags with the `wc` command.
 If you would like a line count only, use `-l`: